 METABOLIC HEALTH: A keto-friendly diet trains your body to burn fat for fuel.
-This helps your body metabolize fat more efficiently in-between meals and use the energy that's already stored as fat.
+It optimizes your mitchondria to metabolize fat more efficiently in-between meals and use the energy that's already stored as fat.
 In addition, low-carb diets help decrease blood glucose and insulin levels.
 Insulin inhibits lipolysis (the breakdown of stored fat), so keeping insulin low will help increase fat metabolism.

 MENTAL CLARITY: Ketones provide direct energy for your brain and are a superior mental fuel compared to glucose.
 Most people experience an increase in mental energy when following a well-formulated ketogenic diet.

 ENERGY STABILITY: Fat is a more sustainable energy source than glucose because your body can store more of it.
-When fat-adapted you avoid volatile peaks/dips in blood glucose.
-Your body runs smoother with a steady energy supply.
-Say goodbye to "hangry" and post-lunch slumps!
+When fat-adapted you avoid volatile peaks/dips in blood glucose and have more steady energy.
+No more "hangry" or post-lunch slumps! (+ productivity!)

 APPETITE CONTROL: Ketones are believed to help suppress hunger signaling pathways.
 Ask any keto-dieter and they'll tell you it gives them the flexibility to eat on their own terms.
 It also makes lifestyle routines such as intermittent fasting easier to implement.

 LONGEVITY: Ketones have been shown to decrease inflammation and oxidative stress.
-Keto improves insulin resistance associated with aging.
-It also makes it easier to maintain periods of caloric restriction, which is known to increase lifespan.
+Low-carb diets improves insulin resistance associated with aging.
+A keto-friendly lifestyle also makes it easier to maintain periods of caloric restriction, which is known to increase lifespan.